On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 I can gather and keep an audience.

 After a few years, there I was, little me with my tiny blog, trying to inspire the world to which I seemed almost invisible!
-Of course, the blog was intended – and served, after all, its intention – as a critical analysis tool on business, marketing, public relations, human resources, and personal development.
-A very appreciated, clean, concise, and useful blog (for a limited audience).
+But, of course, the blog was intended – and served, after all, its intention – as a critical analysis tool on business, marketing, public relations, human resources, and personal development.
+This a very appreciated, clean, concise, and useful blog (for a limited audience).
 To quote from what I was writing back then, “Its mission is to provide the necessary and useful information for development: for individuals (may they be independent consultants, entrepreneurs, psychologists or managers) and for organizations (the marketing, PR, and HR functions) for them to make the best decisions from the palette of options which lie ahead of the future.”.
 But for how many and for how long?
 (This was a question I should have asked myself earlier).

 focusing on writing in Romanian for Romanians (the short-sighted perspective)